plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 * `ExtendedPathIndex <https://github.com/plone/Products.ExtendedPathIndex>`_ is used for indexing content object locations.

-Default Plone indexes and metadata columns
+Default Plone Indexes And Metadata Columns
 ------------------------------------------

 Some interesting indexes